TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/PB0A/I2C Test Setup/README.md

     Keep in mind:
     * once you established *I2C* connection **once**, *IP5306* knows that you are using *I2C* and will accept connections in the future (until you completely remove power from **PB0A** in which case it resets to default behavior again).
     * if you **change** settings via *I2C*, these changes will stay in effect until you *disable power output*.
 Custom settings must be set **each time the power output is activated**.
+* **Other Reasons:**
+  A breadboard design can have many other points of potential failures, due to the relatively high speed of the *I2C* interface which operates at *400kHz*:
+    * **Cable length:** long *I2C* cables may introduce noice and capacitance.
+Try and reduce cable lenghts.
+    * **Connectors:** when using a breadboard, make sure all DuPont plugs are securely plugged.
+If in doubt, replace pluggable DuPont wires with soldered connections.

 ### Next Steps